46 Most Famous Landmarks in Europe You Must Visit

 Chateau de Chillon, Veytaux, Switzerland

 Geneva is the second most populated city in Switzerland, after Zurich, and has many fantastic tourist sites for you to visit.
-Chateau de Chillon is a castle on Lake Geneva, near Montreux, and is one of the most famous landmarks in Europe.
+Chateau de Chillon is a castle on Lake Geneva, near Montreux, and is one of the most famous places in Europe.

 The Duke of Savoy called Chillon Castle home.
 The castle was used to control the movement of ships on Lake Geneva for nearly four centuries.
 You can explore the castle's many bedrooms, chambers, and courtyards here.